5jv/wdps/README.md

 # wdps
-Complete pack base installation and wordpress module with elementor for starting project.
+Complete pack for quick installation of wordpress with duplicator

 ## Installation & Documentation
 - Install with duplicator or import manualy.

+## Plugins included, installed and configured
+- Elementor
+- Duplicator
+- ACF
+- Yoast SEO